stolostron/rhacm-docs/_pages/style_resources.md

 ### Style resources

-The IBM Style guide is the main authority on style issues, but there are supplementary Red Hat style guides you want to take a look at as well.
+IBM Style is the main authority on style issues, but there are supplementary Red Hat style guides you want to take a look at as well.

 **Note:** Enter your Red Hat email account.
 When the Red Hat SSO appears, enter your credentials.
 Your IBMiD is automatically created after you read the *Important Notice* and proceed to log in.